jeffaco/duplicacy-util/README.md

 | ---------- | ------------------------------------- | ------------- |
 | repository | Location of the repository to back up | None          |

+The `reposository` field normally points to the root of repository to back up, and is the location that duplicacy itself stores its configuration directory (`.duploicacy`).

+You may change the location of dupliacy's repository configuration directory, `.duplicacy` (using the `-pref-dir` and `-repository` options when creating the repository with duplicacy).
+If you do so, then the `repository` field above should refer to the location of duplicacy's `.duplicacy` directory.

 Sections in the repository configuration files consist of:

 | Section Name | Purpose                                                                                                                |